 2. The CN Tower situated in Canada’s biggest city of Toronto stands at 553 meters high and is one of the tallest structures in the world.
 The CN Tower is a communication tower with an antenna that reaches 548 meters.
 The CN Tower is popular for its “Edge Walk” where adventure/adrenalin seekers walk around the circumference of the roof, 356 meters above the ground.
 Brave enough?
 Once you have completed your walk, treat yourself to something to eat at the CN Tower’s restaurant, you definitely deserve it!

-4. Niagara Falls is afamous attraction that needs very little introduction and is one of the Seven Natural Wonders of the World.
-It attracts millions of visitors each year, producing 2,271,247 litres of water every second.
-Located on the border of Ontario, Canada and New York.
-Niagara Falls consists of 3 waterfalls namely; the American Falls, the Horseshoe Falls and the Bridal Veil Falls.
+4. Niagara Falls is a famous attraction that needs very little introduction and is one of the Seven Natural Wonders of the World.
+As one of the must-see landmarks in Canada, it attracts millions of visitors each year, producing 2,271,247 liters of water every second.
+Located on the border of Ontario, Canada, and New York.
+Niagara Falls consists of 3 waterfalls namely; the American Falls, the Horseshoe Falls, and the Bridal Veil Falls.
 These three waterfalls combined produce the highest flow rate of any waterfall on earth.
 For the best view, Queen Victoria Park is your best bet, with a direct view of the Falls.
 Tourists can also take a boat cruise aboard Maid of the Mist which takes you below the falls.